mark-watson/PythonAIBook/manuscript/Symbolic_AI.md

 We will cover [Reinforcement Learning](https://en.wikipedia.org/wiki/Reinforcement_learning) (which I will usually refer to as RL) in a later chapter but there is similar infrastructure supported by both Soar and RL: a simulated environment, data representing the state of the environment, and possible actions that can be performed in the environment that change the state.

-There are two main components of the Soar architecture:
+As we have disused, there are two main types of memory of the Soar architecture:

 - Working Memory - this is the data that specifies the current state of the environment.
-Actions in the environment change the data in working memory, either by modifiaction, addition, or deletion.
-At the risk of over-anthropomorphism, consider this like human short term meory.
+Actions in the environment change the data in working memory, either by modification, addition, or deletion.
+At the risk of over-anthropomorphism, consider this like human short term memory.
 - Production Memory - this data is a form of production rules where the left-hand side of rules consist of patterns that if matched against working memory, the the actions on the right-hand side of a rule are executed.
 Consider these production rules as long-term memory.

 Both Soar working memory and production memory are symbolic data.
-As a contrast, data in RL is numeric, mostly tensors.
+As a contrast, data in deep learning is numeric, mostly tensors.
 This symbolic data comprises goals (G), problem spaces (PS), states (S) and operators (O).

 Soar Operator transitioning from one state to another (from the Soar Tutorial):
 ![](Soararchitecture-transitions.png)

 ### Setup Python and Soar Development Environment

 It will take you a few minutes to install Soar on your system and create the Python bindings.
-Start by cloning the GitHub repository and run the install script from the top directory:
+Start by cloning the [Soar GitHub repository](https://github.com/SoarGroup/Soar) and run the install script from the top directory:

 ```bash
 python scons/scons.py sml_python